jonnyweatherly/aajonusnet/texts/QNA/Primal Diet Workshop + Q&A Of July 21, 2007 (School Of Life).md

 [audio cut]

-A: Thank you.
-Again, now, someone asked me about the manure on the eggs.
+A: Again, now, someone asked me about the manure on the eggs.
 And I said, I like the manure on the eggs.
 You know why I like the manure on the eggs?
 Because I said the E. coli helps brain functions.
 Well, not only that, the University of Toronto and Association for the Children's Hospital Toronto have utilized the verotoxin produced by E. coli, so it's in all feces, to completely dissolve brain tumors in two to five days, including the vessels going to it.
 So eat shit and live.

 [laughter]